-\citet{bordt2025howmuch} recently reported that for discriminative evaluations, the effect of contamination diminishes when models are trained beyond the ``compute optimal'' ratio of 20 tokens-per-parameter \citep{hoffman2022chinchilla} on fresh data.
+\paragraph{Finding \#4: Overtraining with Fresh Data Mitigates Contamination} \citet{bordt2025howmuch} recently reported that for discriminative evaluations, the effect of contamination diminishes when models are trained beyond ``compute optimal'' on fresh data.
 We tested whether this so-called \emph{overtraining} \citep{touvron2023llama2openfoundation,sardana2024beyond,gadre2024languagemodelsscalereliably,schaeffer2025pretrainingscalinglawsgenerative} has similar effects for generative benchmarks.
-We extended our Sec.~\ref{sec:methodology} pretraining sweep into the overtrained regime, pretraining on
+We extended our Sec.~\ref{sec:methods} pretraining sweep into the overtrained regime, pretraining on

 tokens per model, where $m$ is the \emph{overtraining multiplier} and $N$ is the number of model parameters.
 We swept $m \in \{1, 2, 4, 8, 16\}$.
 Following \citet{sardana2024beyond,gadre2024languagemodelsscalereliably}, we term $m=1$ ``compute-optimal training'' and term $m > 1$ ``overtraining''.
-Crucially, in \citet{bordt2025howmuch} and here, as the overtraining multiplier increases, the additional tokens are \emph{new fresh non-repeated tokens}; this differs from more practical settings where models might see select documents repeated tens-to-hundreds of times \citep{hernandez2022scalinglawsinterpretabilitylearning} or the entire corpus repeated for 4+ epochs \citep{muennighoff2023scaling,fang2025datasets}.
+Crucially, in \citet{bordt2025howmuch} and here, as the overtraining multiplier increases, the additional tokens are \emph{new, fresh, non-repeated tokens}; this differs from more practical settings where models might see select documents repeated tens-to-hundreds of times \citep{hernandez2022scalinglawsinterpretabilitylearning} or the entire corpus repeated for 4+ epochs \citep{muennighoff2023scaling,fang2025datasets}.

 We find an interesting interaction between contamination and overtraining (Fig.~\ref{fig:overtraining}): for models with low contamination, cross entropy on the MATH test set decreases with increasing overtraining, but for models with high contamination, cross entropy on the MATH set increases with overtraining.
 The cross-over point between test set replicas and overtraining multiplier shifts with model size: the crossover point falls from 32 test set replicas for $34$M parameter models to 10 replicas for $63$M parameter models to 1 replica for $93$M parameter models.
 Thus, as models become larger, the performance boost from contamination diminishes when overtraining with fresh data.
-Our interpretation is that while more fresh data is generally useful for improving model performance generally, it dilutes the ``dosage'' of the contaminated data, weakening how the model ``responds'' (as measured by task performance) \citep{schaeffer2025doseresponse}.
+Our interpretation is that while more fresh data is generally useful for improving model performance generally, it dilutes the ``dose'' of the contaminated data, weakening how the model ``responds'' (as measured by task performance) \citep{schaeffer2025doseresponse}.